Thapa dynasty: Background

-The Thapa dynasty comes from the family of Kaji Bir Bhadra Thapa, commander of Unification of Nepal.
-He had three sons: Jeevan Thapa (died at the Battle of Kirtipur), Bangsha Raj Thapa, and Amar Singh Thapa (Sardar).
-The eldest son of Amar Singh Thapa (Sardar) was Bhimsen Thapa who later became an essential ruler in Nepalese history.
+The name Thapa is not exclusive to a single caste or dynasty; it is a historical title and clan name adopted by both Magar and Chhetri communities in Nepal.
+Rooted in the region’s martial traditions, “Thapa” signified warrior leadership, military command, and local governance.

+Among the Magars, Thapa was used by ruling chiefs of the early hill principalities known as the Magarat confederations—independent regions that predated Nepal’s unification.
+These Magar Thapas were key figures during Prithvi Narayan Shah’s campaigns and later became prominent soldiers in the Gorkhali army and the British Gurkha regiments.
+In both World Wars, Thapa Magars were highly decorated, and their names dominate Gurkha memorials, such as the one in Italy.

+The Chhetri Thapas rose to prominence through Kaji Bir Bhadra Thapa, a commander under King Prithvi Narayan Shah.
+His descendants, especially Bhimsen Thapa (Mukhtiyar from 1806–1837), led Nepal’s administration and established the Thapa noble family as one of the country’s dominant political houses.

 The rise of Thapas (1743–1806)

 The family became prominent during the rule of King Prithvi Narayan Shah and were established as a dominant faction during the reign of King Rana Bahadur Shah.
 After the assassination of King Rana Bahadur Shah, Bhimsen Thapa rose to the event killing all enemies and proving the strength and presence of the Thapa family in the Royal Court of Nepal.
 He went on to become the second Prime Minister of Nepal and thus founded the Thapa family in the political context of Nepal.
 Afterwards, the Thapas took the stronghold of the military power with an absolute order, which leads to a rivalry among other nobles.